 I got my first camera when I was fifteen.
-I had never wished for it and I really had no interest in photography.
-Since I am a hands-on Capricorn, I thought: Now that I have got one, I might as well look into it.
-I had no idea how to work that thing and it took me forever to figure out setting aperture and time.
+I had never wished for it and really had no interest in photography.
+But since I am a hands-on Capricorn, I thought: Now that I have got a camera, I might as well use it.
+I had no idea how to work that thing and it took me forever to figure out setting basics like aperture and time.

-My first photos were the usual stuff: My sister on a swing, neighbors cat on the stalk and too many good-for-nothing sunsets.
+My first photos were the usual stuff: my sister on a swing, neighbour's cat on the stalk and too many good-for-nothing sunsets.

-And even better: I will never forget the feeling of looking and (very important) touching my photograph being printed on real paper!
-That’s when I officially became a print-junkie!
-Believe me, I live a very digital life but until today there is nothing like opening a book or magazine and looking at your own photos.
+And even better: I will never forget the feeling of looking at and - very important - touching my photograph being printed on real paper!
+That’s when I officially became a print-junkie.
+Believe me, I live a very digital life, but until today there is nothing like opening a book or magazine and looking at your own photos.

 Originally I wanted to stay on for three years, instead I stayed nine.
 Nine wonderful, wild, exhausting, adrenalizing years.
 I travelled all over the world, only to come home, say “hello” and do my laundry.
 Social life: Zero.
 Thrills: 100%.

 Over the first few years I photographed classic reportages.
-Anything from wars to driving with “Road Train Trucks" through Australia’s desert.
-Later on I moved into the field of design & fashion photography and photographed a lot of Stern-covers (16 in one year was my record).
-During my time at “Stern” I experienced it all: I was put in prison in Iran for espionage, I tried to flirt (didn’t work) with Claudia Schiffer for a better cover shot and received quite a few awards for my creative work.
+Anything from wars to driving with a "Road Train Truck" through Australia’s desert.
+Later on I moved into the field of design and fashion photography and photographed a lot of Stern-covers (16 in one year was my record).
+During my time at the magazine I experienced it all: I was put into prison in Iran for espionage, I tried to flirt (didn’t work) with Claudia Schiffer for a better cover shot, and received quite a few awards for my creative work.

-1986 I left “Stern” to work as a freelancer.
-I photographed fashion for international magazines, a lot of commercial fashion, advertising and a few videos (which I won’t show because I’m embarrassed).
+1986 I left Stern to work as a freelancer.
+I photographed fashion for international magazines, a lot of advertising and fashion campaigns and a few videos (which I won’t show because I’m embarrassed).

 While I was discussing the rights to publish »Where God Resides« with the newly installed chief editors, we spontaneously liked each other and they offered me the job as art director of Stern.
 Again: The odds of failure were big but I couldn't say “No” to that offer and joined them in 2000.

 Images are the oldest, most effective way to communicate.
 But what is the secret of their magic?
 Look at a photograph and observe yourself: It is the only trick of us humans to make the time stand still.
 I love it.